mobsites/Cosmos.Identity/README.md

 # Cosmos Identity

 Cosmos Identity is a storage provider for [ASP.NET Core Identity](https://github.com/aspnet/AspNetCore/tree/master/src/Identity) that uses [Azure Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) as its data store.

-In step with Azure Cosmos, which has moved away from non-partitioned containers, this library supports partitioned containers only.
+**NOTE: In step with Azure Cosmos, which has moved away from non-partitioned containers, this library supports partitioned containers only.**

 ## Dependencies